Tuomas Holopainen: First bands, formation of Nightwish and first releases

 Holopainen joined his first bands in 1991.
 He played in several bands, including recording keyboards for three albums with black metal band Darkwoods My Betrothed and playing with Dismal Silence, Nattvindens Gråt and Sethian.
 He was then conscripted for the Finnish Army, where he managed to earn a position as the clarinet player of the military band, which spared him from gun-related activities.

 In July 1996, a 19-year-old Holopainen began thinking of starting a band of his own, for which he would write the music and play keyboards.
 This was the birth of Nightwish, around a camp fire.
 He asked Emppu Vuorinen and classmate Tarja Turunen to join what was then an acoustic project, with music he wrote during his time in the army.
 After hearing Tarja's strong voice, and because of the metal influences of Vuorinen and drummer Jukka Nevalainen, Tuomas decided to turn Nightwish into a metal act.
-Before becoming a full-time musician, Holopainen worked for two years as a high school stand-in teacher in his hometown.
+Before becoming a full-time musician, Holopainen worked for two years as a high school stand-in teacher in his hometown and studied six months of Biology in college until Nightwish's debut.

 Nightwish's first non-demo release, Angels Fall First, came in 1997, followed by Oceanborn in 1998.
 In 1999, Holopainen and members of other Finnish metal acts like Embraze, Eternal Tears of Sorrow, Charon and Reflexion started the gothic metal supergroup For My Pain....
 However, as all the members were busy with their own bands, the project was postponed for the future.

 Nightwish's third studio album, Wishmaster, was released in 2000.
 The third release sold even better than the previous album.
 In 2001, again the idea of For My Pain... was brought up, and the members started planning a debut.